 Drink Coffee with a view

 Opposite the Lock-In tower, we came across a simple cafe.
 At first, we didn’t pay any attention to it as we were headed to see the tower.
 Soon a friendly local on a motorbike showed up and invited us to sit at the terrace, from where fantastic views of the mountains open up.
 It was a fantastic start to the late morning a day after our long Valbona hike.
 I highly recommend checking this no-name café out.

 Although we only had time for one night in Theth, we would have loved to stay a few nights more and go on other hikes around the area.

 The most well-known is the hike to The Blue Eye of Theth, which is around 19 KM (6 hours) return trek to the turquoise alpine pool.
 I have already added it to my bucket list for my next trip to Albanian Alps!

 Planning your trip to Albania soon?
 Below are some useful links to help organize your trip.

-RELATED REEDS: Want to explore more of the Balkans, Check my Epic 2-week Montenegro Road Trip Itinerary
+- Do you want to explore more of the Balkans?
+Check out my Epic 2-week Montenegro Road Trip Itinerary.